KelvinHere/book-review-app/testing.md

     * `C:\MongoDB\Server\4.4\bin\mongod.exe --dbpath testdb`
     * Documentation to help running mongod [link here](https://docs.mongodb.com/manual/reference/program/mongod.exe/)

-5. Add your new tests to [testbookapp.py](https://github.com/KelvinHere/book-review-app/blob/master/testbookapp.py) in the deployed app directory
+5. Add your new tests to [testbookapp.py](https://github.com/KelvinHere/book-review-app/blob/master/testbookapp.py)

-6. Run the unit tests from the terminal in your app directory with the following command `python3 -m unittest testbookapp.py` (use `py` instead of `python3` if you are using windows 10)
+6. Run the unit tests from the terminal with `python3 -m unittest testbookapp.py` (use `py` instead of `python3` if you are using windows 10)

 7. Optionally add the verbose argument `-v` to the command above to display more information on the tests running